 For 42 of the 44 years we have lived our lives together, MS has been a not-so-silent partner in our marriage.
 We could have made the decision to “just get by,” but instead we chose to just live normally, as all of us do, perhaps a little more tenaciously than most.
 In doing so we have managed to create a life beyond our expectations; one that has been remarkable under any circumstances.

 I use our entertaining, positive story to inspire and motivate audiences to make more mindful, positive choices in their own lives.
-Whether it is a professional meeting or support group, our story will inspire your audience.
+Whether it is a professional meeting, support group, health and wellness fair, marketing meeting, I am sure that our story will inspire and motivate your audience.

 Some benchmarks along the way: